 Shut off lights.
 If you are not in the room shut the light off!
 I promise if and when you return to the room turning the light back on is as easy as flipping a switch.
-I set up cameras in your den.
-I can see you.
+Maybe I will set up cameras in your den so I can see you.
 I WILL come to your house, put a nickel jar on your table, and use that money to buy myself wine.

 Open your blinds, guess what – free heat and light compliments of Mr. Sun!
 Just remember if you are suing Brenda Walsh for hitting you with a car, shut your blinds before doing calisthenics in your living room.

-I’m a huge ceiling fan fan (wacka wacka).
-I was very excited when we initially toured our house and there was a fan in every bedroom!
-I prefer ceiling fans over air conditioners in the summer, especially with the windows open.
+I’m a huge ceiling fan fan (wacka wacka) and was very excited when we initially toured our house and saw a fan in every bedroom!
+In fact.
+In fact, I prefer ceiling fans over air conditioners in the summer, especially with the windows open.

-Run your Bosch 800 Series SHX68T55UC Fully Integrated Built-in Dishwasher 24" in Stainless Steeldishwasher and Samsung WF56H9100AW Energy Star 5.6 Cu.
-Ft.
-Front-Load Steam Washer with PowerFoam Technology, Whitewashing machine at night.
+Run your dishwasher and washing machine at night.
 A year later I still do a happy dance at the idea that I own my own washing machine.

 More a gas savings than energy – but I try to coordinate my errands with where I’m going so I’m not making ten trips to the same area.

-Reducing Garbage and Using a Better Product with Better Results:
+Reducing Garbage – Using a Better Product with Better Results

 Keep oversized wash cloths (you know the ones you somehow have and that annoy you when you accidentally pull one out of your closet) in the kitchen to clean up quick spills.
 I use them to wipe down my son after he looks like the picture below and after lunch and dinner.
 They are 10x more durable then the best paper towel.
 Those annoying terry burp cloths you never used are perfect for this too.

-Use stainless steel straws.
-I have a four pack and am never without one.
-I also think things taste better through stainless steel than plastic.
+Use stainless steel straws – I have many and am never without one.
+I am convinced things taste better through stainless steel than plastic.

-I was an avid tushy wipe user until I switched over to a bidet.
-Plus I can pretend I’m in Europe for 30 seconds every morning.
+Once an avid tushy wipe user, I recently switched over to a bidet.
+It saves the planet, plus I can pretend I’m in Europe for 30 seconds every morning.
 Bon Jour.

 Your dinner last night is your kid’s dinner tonight.
 It can be ready in 30 seconds and involves no.work.at.all.
 Teach them to like cold food.
 Suckers.

 Reuse Ziploc bags or use reusable bags like SnackTAXI.
-I remember Oprah once talking about this being one of the habits she couldn’t shake despite her billionaire status.
-I reuse the bag if something in it doesn’t have crumbs, I don’t go as far as washing the bags out.
+I remember Oprah once talking about this habit and how she couldn’t shake it despite her billionaire status.
+It easy to reuse a bag if something in it doesn’t have crumbs.
+However, I don’t go as far as washing the bags out.
 I miss Gayle.